wp-plugins/squirrly-seo/readme.txt

 4. Wordpress Seo by Squirrly - Find your top posts and authors with Squirrly Analytics
 5. Wordpress Seo by Squirrly - Monitor your success with the Performance Analytics
 6. Wordpress Seo by Squirrly - Let Squirrly do the SEO Settings that your blog needs
-7. Wordpress Seo by Squirrly - et Squirrly do the SEO Settings that your blog needs
+7. Wordpress Seo by Squirrly - Check your Weekly Site Audit and get higher scores

 == Changelog ==